cosmos/ibc/spec/ics-002-consensus-verification/README.md

 and if a full node rejects it, then the light client MUST also reject it.

-Light clients are not replaying the whole message transcript, so it is possible under cases of consensus equivocation that the light clients' behaviour differs from the full nodes'.
+Light clients are not replaying the whole message transcript, so it is possible under cases of consensus misbehaviour that the light clients' behaviour differs from the full nodes'.
-In this case, an equivocation proof which proves the divergence between the `ValidityPredicate` and the full node can be generated and submitted to the chain so that the chain can safely deactivate the light client and await higher-level intervention.
+In this case, an misbehaviour proof which proves the divergence between the `ValidityPredicate` and the full node can be generated and submitted to the chain so that the chain can safely deactivate the light client and await higher-level intervention.